petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 ## GEF Architecture
 The GEF framework is designed using the Model-View-Controller (MVC) architecture.
 MVC is comprised of three major components: the model, the view and the controller.
-The **model** holds the information to be displayed and is persisted across sessions.
-The **view** renders information on the screen and provides basic user interaction.
+The model holds the information to be displayed and is persisted across sessions.
+The view renders information on the screen and provides basic user interaction.
 The controller coordinates the activities of the model and the view, passing information between them as necessary.
-**Model <—> Controller <—> View**
+Model <—> Controller <—> View
-When an object is added to the GEF model, a corresponding **controller** is instantiated which then creates the **view** objects representing that **model** object.
+When an object is added to the GEF model, a corresponding controller is instantiated which then creates the view objects representing that model object.
 In the reverse direction, when the user interacts with the view, the controller updates the model with the new information.
-- **model**—the underlying objects being represented graphically
+- model—the underlying objects being represented graphically
-- **view**—a GEF canvas containing a collection of figures.
-The View aspect is generally implemented as a **Figure** or **Image**.
+- view—a GEF canvas containing a collection of figures.
+The View aspect is generally implemented as a Figure or Image.
-- **controller**—a collection of GEF edit parts.
-The Controller is a subclass of **AbstractGraphicalEditPart**
+- controller—a collection of GEF edit parts.
+The Controller is a subclass of AbstractGraphicalEditPart

 GEF provides various **edit part** (controller) and **figure** (view) classes for you to extend, minimizing the effort necessary to use the graphical framework in your application.
 ![](_assets/gefmvc.gif)